Psoriasis: Causes, Symptoms, And Treatment

-Psoriasis is an unpredictable, non-contagious, persistent skin disorder.
+Psoriasis is an unpredictable, non-contagious and persistent skin disorder.
 It happens when skin cells multiply nearly ten times faster than normal.
-The underlying skin cells reach the skin’s surface very fast causing raised, red thick patches that are covered with white scales.
-The proliferation of skin cells is triggered by inflammatory chemicals produced by specialized white blood cells called T-lymphocytes.
+This proliferation is triggered by inflammatory chemicals produced by specialized white blood cells called T-lymphocytes.
+The underlying skin cells reach the skin surface very fast causing raised, red thick patches that are covered with white scales.

-Psoriasis occurs on the knees, elbows and scalp, and occasionally affects the torso, nails, palms and soles of the feet.
+Psoriasis commonly occurs on the knees, elbows and scalp.
+It occasionally affects the torso, nails, and palms and soles of the feet.
 It may involve only a localised area or the whole body.
 In later stages, it can affect the bones and joints, and the internal organs.

 Patients are first diagnosed in their early adult years.
 Worldwide, the prevalence of psoriasis ranges from 0.5 to 11.4 per cent in adults and 0 to 1.4 per cent in children.
 People with psoriasis are more likely to have diabetes, high blood lipids, cardiovascular disease, and a variety of other inflammatory diseases.

-Psoriasis occurs mainly due to an autoimmune dysfunction of the skin cells due to a combination of elements that includes genetic, environmental, infectious and stress factors.
+Psoriasis occurs mainly due to an autoimmune dysfunction of the skin cells.
+This is caused due to a combination of elements that include genetic, environmental, infectious and stress factors.
 Defects in immune regulation and the control of inflammation are thought to play major roles.
 Certain medications like beta-blockers which are given to treat high blood pressure have also been linked to psoriasis.

 Psoriasis has a variable course, periodically improving and worsening.
 In rare cases, it may spontaneously clear for years and stay in remission.
 Many people note a worsening of their symptoms during winter.